ngs-doo/dsl-json/README.md

  * [.NET vs JVM JSON](https://github.com/ngs-doo/json-benchmark) - comparison of various JSON libraries

-## Dependencies

-Core library (with analysis processor) and DSL Platform annotation processor targets Java6.
-Java8 library includes runtime analysis, reflection support, annotation processor and Java8 specific types.
-When Java8 annotation processor is used Mono/.NET doesn't need to be present on the system.
-Android can use Java8 version of the library even on older versions due to lazy loading of types which avoids loading types Android does not support.

-If not sure which version to use, use Java8 version of the library with annotation processor.

 ## Runtime analysis

-Java8 library has builtin runtime analysis support, so library can be used even without compile time databinding or it can just add additional runtime support alongside compile-time databinding (default behavior).
+Java8 library has built-in runtime analysis support, so library can be used even without compile time databinding or it can just add additional runtime support alongside compile-time databinding (default behavior).
 Runtime analysis is required for some features such as generics which are not known at compile time.
 Runtime analysis works by lazy type resolution from registered converters, eg: